kindmetrics/website/data_policy.md

 > We **receive and save** Page url

 We sent the path the visitor visited on your website.
 This is usually the page the javascript was triggered from, or if using SPA (single page application) on every `pushstate`

+#### user-agent
+> We **receive but **DO NOT** save user-agents
+We get the user-agent to calculate browser name, device type and operative system.
+We also use it for our one-way hash for making our own unique identifier for a user.
+After we all done this, we will throw it away.

 #### Browser
 > We **receive and save** browser